 AOBA is federated with the Building Owners and Managers Association International (BOMA) and the National Apartment Association (NAA).
 Through these affiliations, AOBA members are represented on Capitol Hill and before federal agencies, have access to extensive research and information, and have the opportunity to network with peers from across the country at the BOMA and NAA National Conferences -- held each June.

 AOBA offers a range of courses and seminars to give members the competitive edge in commercial and residential management.
 From an annual seminar on Emergency Preparedness to timely advocacy and utility briefings, AOBA's education program fills a unique niche.
 Through its federation with BOMA and NAA, AOBA members may participate in nationally recognized professional certification programs.

-ALSO, the newly established AOBA Educational Foundation is sponsoring paid internships in office building operations (engineering/maintenance) for the Summer of 2019 in partnership with member firms.
+ALSO, the newly established AOBA Educational Foundation is working to address the engineering and maintenance talent crisis facing AOBA members by creating new pipelines into the profession.
 As a separate nonprofit organization, the Foundation received its 501(c)(3) status and is raising funds for programs.
 Questions?
 Contact AOBA Educational Foundation Executive Director Wes Huffman, email@example.com.

 AOBA's subsidiary, AOBA Alliance, Inc., provides owners and managers the ability to achieve savings in the procurement of energy and energy-related services through access to industry information and combined procurement.
 Established in 2000, the AOBA Alliance is the largest customer-based energy aggregation group in the metropolitan Washington area, with approximately 6,000 accounts representing a total load of more than 700 MW of electricity and 2 BCF of natural gas.